-I was introduced to this cake in the late 1960's, when our family was camping and cooking on Yaupon Beach in North Carolina, a long way from Texas, where it is alleged to have originated.
+I was introduced to this Texas Sheet Cake Recipe in the late 1960's, when our family was camping and cooking on Yaupon Beach in North Carolina, a long way from Texas, where it is alleged to have originated.

-Yes, one could camp on the beach back in the day.
-What fun!
+Yes, we were allowed camping on the beach back in the day.

-A local resident brought this cake to the party and we thought it was amazing!
-So light, moist, and yummy, full of chocolate flavor.
+A local resident lady brought this cake to the party and we thought it was amazing!

 Years later, I saw this exact recipe listed in cookbooks and magazines called Texas Sheet Cake.

 Bring 1 cup butter, water, and 4 tablespoons cocoa to a boil in a large saucepan.

 Remove from heat and while still warm add flour and granulated sugar.

 Add eggs, 1/2 cup buttermilk, baking soda, salt and vanilla.